koor-tech/kbase/docs/support/office-hours.md

 ## On Demand

-The Koor team is available to answer any questions you have about Rook, Ceph, and everything we have to offer - the Koor Data Control Center, Koor Storage Distribution, Koor Operator, etc. We would also love to learn more about you and your data storage situation.
+The Koor team is available to answer any questions you have about Rook and Ceph, really any topic related to data storage.
+We would love to get to know you and learn about your data storage situation.

-The Koor team has open office hours based on customer demand.
-We are happy to meet with anyone&mdash;customer or not&mdash;to discuss data storage.
-Use our [contact form](https://try.koor.tech/contact/) to leave us a note, and we will arrange a time to talk.
+The Koor team will hold office hours based on demand.
+Use our [contact form](https://about.koor.tech/contact/) to let us know that you would like to talk.

 ## Recordings

-We like to record our sessions and share them with the world.
-Watch them all from [the playlist](https://www.youtube.com/playlist?list=PLns6hdNQZpizxgX7cQzzEiC2bq3TLd-aY).
+For a while, we held office hours at a scheduled time every couple of weeks.
+Although we never had any visitors, we kept ourselves entertained by talking about data storage.
+What else?

+The recordings from these sessions are available on [our YouTube channel](https://www.youtube.com/channel/UCDCSyApxNCP7fTIiQ8uQ2Bg).
+Hours of fun.

-### Latest Episodes
+### Episodes

+Watch our [entire playlist](https://www.youtube.com/playlist?list=PLns6hdNQZpizxgX7cQzzEiC2bq3TLd-aY).
+Or just pick the topics you find interesting from this list.

 - [19 July 2023](https://youtu.be/kcpmWBCRZQ8) - We talk about building our demo system to show Koor software working in a production-style environment
 - [21 June 2023](https://youtu.be/aEtE-lwc9Yk) - Discussion of use cases for Koor, Rook and Ceph